 A: The failure to vote your shares will have the same effect as a vote against the reclassification, the governance proposals, authorized capital increase proposal, name change proposal and stockholders' rights plan proposal, although it will have no effect with respect to the separate required vote on the reclassification by stockholders other than Centex and with respect to the vote on the incentive plan proposal.
-If you respond and do not indicate how you want to vote, your proxy will be counted as a vote in favor of the reclassification, the governance proposals, authorized capital increase proposal, stockholders' rights plan proposal and incentive plan proposal.
-If you respond and abstain from voting, your proxy will have the same effect as a vote against the reclassification, the governance proposal, name change proposal and stockholders' rights plan proposal, authorized capital increase proposal, name change proposal, stockholders' rights plan proposal, authorized capital increase proposal, name change proposal, stockholders' rights plan proposal, authorized capital increase proposal, name change proposal and stockholders' rights plan proposal, although your abstention will have no effect with respect to the separate required vote on the reclassification by stockholders other than Centex and with respect to the vote on the incentive plan proposal.
+If you respond and do not indicate how you want to vote, your proxy will be counted as a vote in favor of the reclassification, the governance proposals, authorized capital increase proposal, name change proposal, stockholders' rights plan proposal.
+If you respond and abstain from voting, your proxy will have the same effect as a vote against the reclassification, the governance proposals, authorized capital increase proposal, name change proposal and stockholders' rights plan proposal, although your abstention will have no effect with respect to the separate required vote on the reclassification by stockholders other than Centex and with respect to the vote on the incentive plan proposal.